charlpcronje/File-Change-RSS-Feed/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please open an issue or submit a pull request.
-Make sure to follow the existing code style and provide clear descriptions of your changes.
+Make sure to follow the existing code style and provide clear descriptions of your changes

-## Support

-If you encounter any problems or have questions related to this project, please open an issue in the GitHub repository.
-We'll do our best to assist you.

-Happy monitoring!